BDR’s Coaches Corner: Creating A Successful Fall Contest For Your Team

 - Installer

-- Install Helper
+- Installation Helper

 Group contests can help create a unified front that gives everyone a sense of purpose.
-If contests are created for individuals, it can create envy which can cause a disgruntled environment, and in turn, slowly sabotage motivation and success rates.
+If contests are created for individuals, it can create envy, which can cause a disgruntled environment and, in turn, slowly sabotage motivation and success rates.
 It’s important to share experiences and focus on how the team members have achieved their successes.
-Hold open sharing sessions during regular company meetings, and remember, “Everyone longs to belong.”
+Hold open sharing sessions during regular company meetings, and remember, everyone longs to belong.